An argument for simpler financial reporting – AHB September 2020

 A question remains.
 We have the fairly expensive timber cladding to be funded.
 The naive can only assume that although it’s not in the budget, it will somehow get paid for from our curious assets.

-Our manager and committee should think of the less financially literate who still have a need and probably a right to a clear presentation of their affairs.
+Our manager and committee should think of the less financially literate who still have a need and probably a right to a clear presentation of the financial position of their investment.